-Following is the schedule of fees established by NYU Shanghai for the year 2014-2015.
-The University reserves the right to alter this schedule without notice.
-Tuition, fees, and expenses may be expected to increase in subsequent years and will be listed in online updates to this Bulletin.
+The following is the schedule of fees established by NYU Shanghai for the year 2015-2016.
+NYU Shanghai reserves the right to alter this schedule without notice.
+Tuition, fees, and expenses can be expected to increase in subsequent years and will be listed in online updates to this Bulletin.